-Row 47: Capital Construction Fund (CCF)

-List the portion of the funds that are from the Capital Construction Fund, typically funded as a General Fund transfer.

-Row 48: Cash Funds (CF)

-List the portion of the funds that are cash funds (from a Cash Fund balance or from institution funds).

-Row 49: Reappropriated Funds (RF)

-List the portion of the funds that are Reappropriated Funds (funds transferred from another agency).

-Row 50: Federal Funds (FF)
+- Row 47: Capital Construction Fund (CCF) List the portion of the funds that are from the Capital Construction Fund, typically funded as a General Fund transfer. - Row 48: Cash Funds (CF) List the portion of the funds that are cash funds (from a Cash Fund balance or from institution funds). - Row 49: Reappropriated Funds (RF) List the portion of the funds that are Reappropriated Funds (funds transferred from another agency). - Row 50: Federal Funds (FF) List the portion of the funds that provided by a Federal Fund.

-2.7 INSTRUCTIONS FOR THE SUPPLEMENTAL CAPITAL CONSTRUCTION/CAPITAL RENEWAL REQUEST - NARRATIVE: CC\CR-N\B
+2.7 INSTRUCTIONS FOR THE SUPPLEMENTAL CAPITAL CONSTRUCTION/CAPITAL RENEWAL REQUEST - NARRATIVE: S CC_CR-N